solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 reserve <=> reward
 requested <=> required

+## High-Level Design with Example

+This proposal tries to localize congestions by means of increasing minimum required `cu_price`s for each write-locked addresses.
+This increase will be done exponentially measured by the consumed CU by each addresses at the moment.
+This means a transaction at least must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses.

+This results in filtering out existing crowded subset of transaction waiting for block inclusion with market-rate priority fee quickly while other transactions are processed for block inclusion.

+This rate-limiting gets enforced, only when the cluster deemed to be congested.
+Also, those increased `cu_price` will be decreased

 ## Detailed Design

+### Incentive alignment

 (i jotted this down in 10min before going to bed! pardon for being so random writings...)